-Video Off Method (Blank Screen)
+Video Off Method (DPMS OFF)

 This field defines the video off features.
-The following options are available: DPMS OFF, DPMS Reduce ON, Blank Screen, V/H SYNC+Blank, DPMS Standby, and DPMS Suspend.
+These options are available: DPMS OFF, DPMS Reduce ON, Blank Screen, V/H SYNC+Blank, DPMS Standby, and DPMS Suspend.
 The DPMS (Display Power Management System) features allow the BIOS to control the video display card if it supports the DPMS feature.
-Blank Screen only blanks the screen (use this for monitors without power management or "green" features.
+Blank Screen only blanks the screen (or monitors without power management or "green" features).
 If set up in your system, your screen saver will not display with Blank Screen selected).
 V/H SYNC+Blank blanks the screen and turns off vertical and horizontal scanning.